remear/blog/source/_posts/2013-03-06-emergence.markdown

 categories: [thoughts]
 ---

-One of the top requests I get from people is to bring my blog back and give insight into my many projects and interest.
+One of the top requests I get from people is to bring my blog back and give insight into my many projects and interests.

-This is where you will find them.
+This is where you will find such information.
 More to come.